 The mystery in all this is why Bristol, with all it has to offer, is so little known.
 As I wandered about town I encountered many exchange students who traditionally come to Bristol to study English, but there was an absolute dearth of tourists.
 Of course, I’m not complaining; it was wonderful to spend time in such a vibrant city that has not yet been suffocated by tourism.
 But I think the operative word is yet; I suspect that soon enough Bristol will appear on the radar of travelers in search of new and interesting destinations, because it is definitely Gert Lush!

 Heather Cowper and her family very graciously invited me to use their home as a base from which to explore Southwest England.
 I spent less than two weeks in Bristol and have written about what little I know, but Heather is the preeminent expert on travel and tourism in Bristol.
-I highly recommend her article on free things to do in Bristol, and her complete collection of stories abut Bristol and Bath, England can be found here.
+I highly recommend her article on free things to do in Bristol.